bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

     - If our dependency is a set of related function calls,
       - we might want an object with methods as the parameter.
         - > `searcher=search.for_special_product`, gitu we lah.
+- “dependency injection frameworks/containers”
+  - > (Often you will hear the term “dependency injection” being used for things that go one step further, and inject dependencies **automatically** in some way.
+I call these “dependency injection frameworks/containers”.
+Outside of [pytest’s fixtures](https://docs.pytest.org/en/latest/fixture.html) I have not yet found a need or desire for these in Python.)
+    - > `def test_something(fixture_something)`, tau-tau `fixture_something` udah dimasukin aja.
 - ...

 ### Discussion: DI vs inheritance - ...